Kyriosity/read-write/README+/software/QA/README.md

 + tools (as a platform and programming language),
 + fails and retreats (preferably of others).

-When security risks are a concern, other approaches for hacking vulnerabilities come into play (and devs aren't writing code in a criminal-minded mode).
+When security risks are a concern, other approaches for hacking vulnerabilities come into play &thinsp;&mdash;&thinsp; and devs aren't writing code in a criminal-minded mode.

 Protrude this statement to all other cases where IT pundits don't have all the expertise to test the domain.

-## In process
+### Velvet gloves of discipline

+Breaking changes as close as fingers to the keyboard, commits that can be rolled back with a click, development/testing playgrounds and sandboxes, ["it works on my machine"](../../pencraft/README+/memes/README+/polyptych_works.md).

+What's admissible on "tangible" projects may lead to epic fails on a larger scale.

+<h2 align="center">In process</h2>

 <table><tr>
  <td>